Leadership

-Leadership, is defined as the ability of an individual, group, or organization to influence, or guide other individuals, teams, or organizations.

-"Leadership" is a contested term.
+Leadership is the ability of an individual, group, or organization to influence, or guide other individuals, teams, or organizations.
+Leadership is a contested term.
 Specialist literature debates various viewpoints on the concept, sometimes contrasting Eastern and Western approaches to leadership, and also (within the West) North American versus European approaches.

 Some U.S. academic environments define leadership as "a process of social influence in which a person can enlist the aid and support of others in the accomplishment of a common and ethical task".
 In other words, leadership is an influential power-relationship in which the power of one party (the "leader") promotes movement/change in others (the "followers").
 Some have challenged the more traditional managerial views of leadership (which portray leadership as something possessed or owned by one individual due to their role or authority), and instead advocate the complex nature of leadership which is found at all levels of institutions, both within formal and informal roles.